-This Methodology Determination (method) provides the rules for crediting emissions reductions to forest growers and landholders who establish and maintain trees, native or otherwise, on land previously used for agricultural purposes.
-As part of the Emissions Reduction Fund (ERF), crediting is based on carbon sequestered in the trees as they grow.
+This methodology determination (method) provides the rules for crediting emission reductions to forest growers and landholders who establish and maintain trees, native or otherwise, on land previously used for agricultural purposes.
+As part of the Australian Carbon Credit Unit (ACCU) Scheme, crediting is based on carbon sequestered in the trees as they grow.

 Using the method